 “Once a Phi Kap, Always a Phi Kap”

 Our brothers retain lifelong membership because our organization is a lifelong commitment.
 The Fraternity is not a social club, something you do for four years in college and then forget about when you graduate.
 It is an enduring learning process that defines you and makes you a better man through friendship and values-based living.

 The Fraternity and its members have faced many challenges since our founding in 1850.
 From the Civil War to the Great Depression, both world wars to Vietnam, and countless others.
 Through it all, Phi Kaps have stayed strong and kept the Fraternity alive.
 Our most important public motto, “Stellis Aequus Durando,” or “Equal to the Stars in Endurance,” reflects our steadfastness and lifelong dedication to Phi Kappa Sigma.
 It is emblazoned on our crest to signify the commitment our members have to persevere.

 “Men of Honor Since 1850”

-The value of Honor is at the core of our fraternity.
-A “Man of Honor” is an inspiring yet humble example of the greatness that can be achieved when a man commits to better himself, lives congruently with a set of honorable values and serves the society in which he lives.
+The value of honor is at the core of our Fraternity.
+A man of honor is an inspiring example of the greatness that can be achieved when he commits to becoming his best self, to live congruently with a set of honorable values, and to serve the community in which he lives.